What's On

 Top Images: Participants at a workshop with Chris Thorpe & Eleanor Field, Jan 2025.
 Photo by Kaleido Shoots / Artwork created by participants at a workshop with Bright Black

-The Skills Exchange Programme is part of The Creative Village; a brand new pilot project based in Crawley to test the potential of creative hubs, workforce development and the creative economy in Crawley, West Sussex.
+The Skills Exchange Programme was part of The Creative Village; a pilot project based in Crawley to test the potential of creative hubs, workforce development and the creative economy in Crawley, West Sussex.

-It’s managed by Creative Crawley in partnership with Theatre Centre and AudioActive.
-It’s funded by Arts Council England and supported by Crawley Borough Council’s Shared Prosperity Fund and Gatwick Airport Ltd. Other partners include Crawley College and Crawley Library.
+It was managed by Creative Crawley in partnership with Theatre Centre and AudioActive.
+Funded by Arts Council England and supported by Crawley Borough Council’s Shared Prosperity Fund and Gatwick Airport Ltd. Other partners include Crawley College and Crawley Library.